kuflex/KuStudio/README.md

 KuStudio is an open source OSC editor, recorder and player, aimed to create timeline on an audiotrack.

-It can be used as core timeline module in interactive audiovisual and dance/vocal performances, for example:
+It can be used as a core timeline module in interactive audiovisual and dance/vocal performances, for example:

 https://www.youtube.com/watch?v=TpGtbPPd2Y0